Posts Tagged revolution

 The Silent Stallions of Libya

-Posted by Arwa Salah Mahmoud in Thoughts & Essays on February 21, 2011
+Posted by Arwa Salah Mahmoud in Thoughts & Vents on February 21, 2011

 In Arabic we have a proverb that says beware the wrath of the patient.
 When Egypt rose against the tyranny, oppression, and widespread rooted corruption that had been governing it for three decades it was as if Sphinx had suddenly come to life and rose from his eternal rest.
 We toppled the president, a man known for his involvement in much of the plight of the Palestinians, if not his own people, but we still don’t feel that it’s over.
 Even before January 25, the day the revolution began, we had a series of little protests and semi-free press that criticized Egyptian domestic and foreign policies on a number of issues.
 Some journalists, although jailed later, criticized the person of the president.
 We expressed ourselves, but we were jailed, arrested, and tortured.